 How Does CBD Work for Cats?

 It might seem surprising that CBD could have many of the same benefits for our pets that it has for us.
-The answer to that puzzle lies in the endocannabinoid system or the ECS.
-The ECS is a complex array of receptors, enzymes, and endocannabinoids that plays a role in just about every part of the body.
-Most animals on Earth have an ECS (3).
+The answer lies in the endocannabinoid system or the ECS.

 To make this system work, humans and other animals naturally produce tiny molecules called endocannabinoids (endo meaning made within) that interact with the ECS.
-Think of endocannabinoids as the messenger that “talks” to the receptors in the ECS and tells them it’s time to get to work.

 What Does the ECS Do?

 So we know that CBD can interact with the ECS…but why does that matter?
-Because the ECS is vital to nearly every function that our bodies perform (3).
+Because the ECS is vital to nearly every function our bodies perform (3).

 Although scientists are still learning more, we know the ECS is tasked with maintaining homeostasis, a healthy state of internal balance.
 To do this, it regulates many important processes, including: